josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

 ### Packaging a v2 Android plugin with GDExtension capabilities

-For GDExtension, we follow the same steps as for Packaging a v2 Android plugin and add the GDExtension config file in the same location as plugin.cfg.
+For GDExtension, we follow the same steps as for Packaging a v2 Android plugin and add the GDExtension config file in the same location as `plugin.cfg`.

 For reference, here is the folder structure for the GDExtension Android plugin project template.
-At build time, the contents of the export_scripts_template directory as well as the generated plugin binaries are copied to the addons/<plugin_name> directory:
+At build time, the contents of the `export_scripts_template` directory as well as the generated plugin binaries are copied to the `addons/<plugin_name>` directory:

 ```
 export_scripts_template/